Made for Love: Same-Sex Attractions and the Catholic Church

 Made for Love is an important book for everyone to read.
 Fr.
 Mike Schmitz wrote this book so that we all can understand who we are as human persons, but also so that we can better grasp the important vocation for love to which we are all called.
 As the question of same-sex attraction is especially widespread today, Catholics need to understand what the Church teaches and how to work with those with same-sex attraction.
 Fr.
 Mike Schmitz perfectly addresses Church teaching, while also focusing on a truly pastoral approach that does not compromise the dignity of Church teaching or of the human person.
 Anyone with an earnest desire for truth and love would benefit from reading Made for Love, especially those who have any encounters with people with same-sex attraction.

 Parents, teachers, and anyone in ministry would benefit from reading this book because it drives home an understanding that all people are called to and made for love.
 This book can help all of us to better love those with same-sex attraction and any other people we may have a hard time loving.

 About the Reviewer

-Ryan Burke earned his Bachelors of Arts in Theology and Catechetics from Franciscan University of Steubenville.
+Ryan Burke earned his Bachelors of Arts in Theology and Catechetics from the Franciscan University of Steubenville.
 He also holds a Master of Education in Secondary Education from Providence College.
 He currently teaches high school Theology at Austin Preparatory School in Reading, MA.